 A major connection with only 3 small trains a day.
 Yes, this is possible in Western Europe.
 The connection between Hamburg and Copenhagen goes only 3 times a day.
 And since the trains boards a boat to cross the Fehmarnbelt it is a special trip as well!
 I took this train on my way towards Scandinavia and found out what this special connection is about.
 There are saver fares available for this trip from Deutsche Bahn.

-Due to construction works on the line this connection is temporary unavailable.
-Construction works are from May until 11 June 2018, and 20 July 2018 til 23 July 2018.
-Look in the DB-planner for your connection via the mainland of Denmark: Hamburg -> Flensburg -> Federicia -> Copenhagen.
+Due to many construction works on the line please have a look in the DB-planner for your connection via the mainland of Denmark: Hamburg -> Flensburg -> Federicia -> Copenhagen.
+More information for this route below.

 I would call Hamburg a little brother of Berlin because there are many similarities between these two German cities.
 I found that the city isn’t that expensive and there are plenty of shopping possibilities.
 Besides large shopping centers and the main street, you can also find many cute boutiques and small shops.
 In combination with the historic city center and harbour located just around the corner, it is definitely a recommended city for a visit.